 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-The Midea U-Shaped MAW08V1QWT is the AC we would recommend for most households.
+The Midea U-Shaped MAW08V1QWT is the best overall air conditioner for most households.
 It offers efficient cooling while keeping energy usage down, and still allows your window to be fully functional.
-If you need a machine you can move from room to room depending on the day, the Whynter ARC-1230WN is our favorite portable option.
+If you need a machine you can move from room to room depending on the day, the Whynter ARC-1230WN is our favorite portable AC option.

 Over the years, we've tested plenty of home appliances.
 In addition to an AC, you can keep the air moving with a top-notch fan.
-If you live in a dry climate, you might be interested in adding some moisture to the air with one of humidifiers.
-Whatever it might be, our team has likely spent the time to extensively research and test it.
+If you live in a dry climate, you might be interested in adding some moisture to the air with one of these humidifiers.
+Whatever your needs may be, our team has likely spent hundreds of hours extensively researching and testing it.

-Editors Note: We updated this review on December 16, 2024, to include more options for portable air conditioners and provide more information on our award recommendations.
+Editors Note: We updated this review on May 28, 2025, to include more options for portable air conditioners and provide more up-to-date information on our award recommendations.

-The GE AHEC05AC strikes a balance between cost, performance, and efficiency.
-The window AC has large, easy-to-use knobs that adjust the cooling temperature and power.
-This 5,000 BTU unit cooled off our 140-square-foot test room in no time, dropping the temperature by 8.8 degrees in just an hour.
+Why We Love It: Even though it's only rated at 5,000 BTUs, this unit cooled off our 140-square-foot test room in no time, dropping the temperature by 8.8 degrees in just an hour.
 Not only that, it does so while keeping the energy bill down.
 Even on the highest mode, it consumed less energy than the average window unit.
-The unit is lightweight and straightforward to install.
-This feature is especially nice if you plan on removing it during the colder months.
+It was also more lightweight than most and pretty easy to install.

 BTU: 10,000 | Hose Configuration: Single | App: No